There's no cure for peripheral arterial disease (PAD), but lifestyle changes and medicine can help reduce the symptoms.

 If a blood clot develops inside an artery that supplies the heart with blood (a coronary artery), it can trigger a heart attack.
 Similarly, if a blood clot develops inside any of the blood vessels going to the brain, it can trigger a stroke.

-If you have PAD, you'll probably be prescribed an antiplatelet medicine to reduce your risk of blood clots.
-This medicine reduces the ability of platelets (tiny blood cells) to stick together, so if a plaque does break apart, you have a lower chance of a blood clot developing.
+If you have PAD, you'll probably be prescribed a blood-thinning medicine to reduce your risk of blood clots.
+This medicine works by thinning your blood so it's less likely to clot.

 You may be offerered Naftidrofuryl oxalate if you have leg pain triggered by exercise (intermittent claudication) .